RenuSolanki/EasyABM.jl/docs/src/simple_pendulum.md

 ## Step 1: Create Model

 In this model we will work solely with the graph and won't need agents.
-We initially create a graph with two nodes, and then create our model with parameters `gravity`, `dt`, `len` and `in_angle` as follows.
+We initially create a graph with two nodes, and then create our model with properties `gravity`, `dt`, `len` and `in_angle` as follows.

 ```julia